timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 nano ../configuration/tenants/tenant-a.json
 ```

-2. Replace the value for the project name of the Code Engine project to one of your choise:
+2. Replace the value for the project name of the Code Engine project to one of your choice:
 `"PROJECT_NAME":"multi-tenancy-serverless-a` to `"PROJECT_NAME":"YOUR_VALUE"`.

 ```json